 Various public sector laws (e.g., the Meyers-Milias Brown Act) require covered public employers to provide certain labor representatives with information about newly-hired employees (e.g., names/addresses, job titles, etc.) within a certain amount of time following hire.
-This bill would generally authorize an exclusive representative to file an unfair labor practices charge with the Public Employment Relations Board for violating these requirements, and authorize civil penalties.
+This bill would generally authorize an exclusive representative to file an unfair labor practices charge with the Public Employment Relations Board (PERB) for violating these requirements, and authorize civil penalties and would also authorize the PERB to process a charge as an expedited case if the charge alleges only a single violation.

-Status: Narrowly passed the Senate and is pending in the Assembly Public Employment Committee.
+Status: Narrowly passed the Senate, and passed the Assembly Public Employment Committee and is pending in the Assembly Appropriations Committee.